2039 A.D.

 2100 A.D.

-Sixteen years has seen a fairly significant improvement in Earth's condition; the surface still isn't exactly the most livable place, but at the very least humans can breathe when venturing outside unprotected.
-Meanwhile, at an archeological site in New York, X is finally uncovered after eighty-three years by an ameteur roboticist named Rupert Cain.
-Though primarilly a botanist, Cain considers himself a student of all sciences and takes it upon himself to study X's design.
+Sixteen years sees significant improvement in Earth's condition; reconstruction begins in some surface cities that were abandoned after the war.
+At an archeological site in New York, X is finally uncovered after eighty-three years by an ameteur roboticist named Rupert Cain.
+Though primarily a paleobotanist, Cain considers himself a student of all sciences and takes it upon himself to study X's design.
 Upon activation, X has a very innocent, child-like personality; within six months he's matured to the level of a human teenager, doing an excellent job of proving that Dr. Light and Dr. Wily's designs were a complete success.

 2104 A.D.

-By this point in time X's personality has fully matured and Dr. Cain feels that he's studied the robot's circuitry well enough to use it as a template of sorts for designing his own robots.
-X agrees to become Dr. Cain's lab assistant and production of Cain's aptly-named 'reploids' begins mid-year.
+By this point in time X's personality has fully matured and Dr. Cain feels that he's studied the robot's circuitry well enough to use it as a template.
+X agrees to become Dr. Cain's assistant and with his help, production of Cain's aptly-named 'reploids' begins mid-year.
 After initial testing of the first new-type HRAs is successful, a reploid factory is constructed, soon to be followed by many more.

 2109 A.D.

-Much to Dr. Cain's horror, a number of his reploids have begun to turn uncontrollably aggressive, and some have even started attacking people.
-After the deactivation and subsequent capture of one of the rogue androids, Dr. Cain sets about studying it and discovers the problem--a dormant instability in the reploid neural matrix design.
+A number of reploids have begun to turn uncontrollably aggressive, and some have even started attacking people.
+After recovering one of the rogue androids, Dr. Cain discovers the problem--a dormant instability in the reploid neural matrix design.
 When triggered, this instability causes anything from slight aggressive tendencies to full-blown insanity in reploids.
-Cain is unable to find what causes this instability to trigger but it's a potentially disasterous discovery, considering that hundreds upon hundreds of reploids have been created, far too many to recall and repair by this point.
+Cain is unable to find what causes this instability to trigger but it's a potentially disasterous discovery, considering that hundreds upon hundreds of reploids have been created.
 Cain roots the problem out of his newest reploid models, but reports of his creations going berserk continue to come to him.

 2110 A.D.